Lincoln County, Washington: Government and politics

 The county is administered by a three-member Board of Commissioners.

 Like neighboring Adams County, Lincoln County is one of the most conservative counties in Washington.
 The last Democratic presidential candidate to carry the county was Harry Truman in 1948.
 In 1964, it was one of only three counties in the state to be carried by Barry Goldwater, and was the nation's northernmost county or equivalent to vote for Goldwater.
-In the last seven elections, no Democratic candidate for president has received more than 36 percent of the county's vote; the last Democratic gubernatorial nominee it backed was Booth Gardner in 1988, during a major drought and farm crisis.
-In 2016, Donald Trump won over 70 percent of the county's vote.
+In the last nine presidential elections, no Democratic candidate has received more than 36 percent of the county's vote; the last Democratic gubernatorial nominee it backed was Booth Gardner in 1988, during a major drought and farm crisis.
+In 2016, Donald Trump won over 70 percent of the county's vote, making it his strongest county in the state.
+In 2024, the county was one of only two in Washington State, along with neighboring Stevens County, to give all ten statewide Republican candidates over 70% of the vote.